-Detoxification is a fundamental practice for many natural medicine traditions because they recognize a basic truth.
-In the absence of obstacles (like pollutants, deficiencies, negative emotions, etc) our body function naturally begins to lean into balance.
-For this profound effect, it is important that detoxification occurs at all levels of being; from single cells up to the whole body.
+In the absence of these obstacles (like pollutants, deficiencies, negative emotions, etc) our body function naturally begins to lean into balance.
+For this profound effect, it is important that detoxification occurs at all levels of being from single cells up to the whole body.

 The science of detoxification, Emunctorology, teaches us the language to understand and manage this process of detoxification.